 - Scholars who are able to receive and maintain a United States J-1 visa.

 - Scholars who are able to begin the CRFP in the United States in September 2011, or January 2012.

 NCEEER, the American Councils, and the CRRC do not discriminate on the basis of race, colour, sex, religion, national or ethnic origin, and disability.
 For more information please visit NCEEER website.

-Applications need to be submitted in a hard copy to your local CRRC office.
-Deadline for applications is April 30, 5 p.m., 2009.
+Applications need to be submitted in a hard copy to CRRC-Armenia office (52 Abovyan Str., room 305, Yerevan, Armenia).
+Deadline for applications is April 29, 5 p.m., 2011.
 We suggest applicants to study details in the guidelines and the application form closely, and in good time, to avoid disappointment.
 We will be accepting applications in the social sciences and the humanities.
 All costs for the scholars are covered, including round-trip airfare.

 The Carnegie Research Fellowship presents an extraordinary chance to researchers that can advance their work through a period of self-directed study in the US.
 Note that the application process is very competitive, since a concise research proposal is expected.